tvrzna/emptty/README.md

 `DEFAULT_USER` Preselected user, if AUTOLOGIN is enabled, this user is logged in.

 `AUTOLOGIN` Enables Autologin, if DEFAULT_USER is defined.
 Possible values are "true" or "false".
+Default value is false.
 __NOTE:__ to enable autologin DEFAULT_USER must be in group nopasswdlogin, otherwise user will NOT be authorized.

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

+`DBUS_LAUNCH` Prepends "dbus-launch" before desktop command.
+Default value is true.

 ##### ${HOME}/.emptty
 Optional configuration file, that could be also handled as shell script.
 If is not presented, emptty shows selection of installed desktops.